g-leech/argmin-gravitas/metrics.md

 	<div>
 		One way an artwork can be important is if it is universal: is its quality obvious even to people who aren't into that sort of thing?
 Robert Christgau's complicated <a href="{{Christg}}">album rating scale</a> has this at its apex, but also gives "Honourable Mention" credit conditional on the listener being open to that album's particular aesthetic - brilliant:<br><br>
 		<ul>
-	 		<li>> An A+ is a record of sustained beauty, power, insight, groove, and/or googlefritz that has invited and repaid repeated listenings in the daily life of someone with 500 other CDs to get to.</li><br>
+	 		<li><blockquote>An A+ is a record of sustained beauty, power, insight, groove, and/or googlefritz that has invited and repaid repeated listenings in the daily life of someone with 500 other CDs to get to.</blockquote></li><br>

 			<li>An A is a record that rarely flags for more than two or three tracks.
 Not every listener will feel what it's trying to do, but anyone with ears will agree that it's doing it.</li><br>